Progern/melanoma-seg-classification/README.md

 ### Inference 🧘‍♀️

 This system uses accuracy, precision, recall, confusion matrix and F1 score as evaluation metrics.
-To run inference and obtain test-time metrics one needs to navigate to ROOT_DIR/notebooks and follow the _classification_inference_pipeline.ipynb_.
+To run inference and obtain test-time metrics one needs to navigate to ROOT_DIR/notebooks and follow the _classification_inference_pipeline.ipynb_ notebook.

+## Cascade Pipeline: Segmentation + Classification 🚀

+To run the whole pipeline at once one needs to navigate to ROOT_DIR/notebooks and follow the _segmentation_and_classification_full_v1_ notebook.
+One needs to:
+- Change paths to the data if needed in "Load the data" section
+- Change paths to the models in "Restore model checkpoints" section

+Further cells will automaticaly process the data first by the segmentation model and then by the classification model.
+Accuracy, precision, recall, confusion matrix and F1 score are presented as the final evaluation metrics for the pipeline.